daniel-dihardja/gentic/README.md

 # Gentic

-Gentic is an ultra-lightweight agentic AI framework.
+Gentic is an lightweight agentic AI framework.
 It provides a minimal, composable set of patterns that enable complex agent behaviors without unnecessary overhead.

 ## Core Patterns